ghc-proposals/ghc-proposals/proposals/0000-quiet-foralls.rst

 * Users cannot write Inferred foralls.
 GHC infers them (see ``h`` above), but the user cannot write them.

-* The suface syntax of user-written types is unchanged; however the syntax ``forall {k}. t`` now denotes a Quiet forall rather than an Inferred one.
+* The suface syntax of user-written types is unchanged.
+But the syntax ``forall {k}. t`` now denotes a Quiet forall rather than an Inferred one.

 Syntax changes